Atiba: Climate/ Geography

 Atiba experiences a tropical savanna climate characterized by consistent warmth throughout the year, featuring distinct wet and dry seasons.
-The average annual temperature is 64 degrees, and the region receives approximately 596 inches of rainfall annually.
 The dry period spans 59 days a year, accompanied by an average humidity of 77% and a UV index of 7.

-Atiba Local Government Area spans 1,757 square kilometers, experiencing an estimated 61 percent humidity.
-It undergoes distinct rainy and dry seasons, with an average temperature set at 28 degrees Celsius.
+Atiba Local Government Area spans 1,757 square kilometres or 678 square miles, experiencing an estimated 61 percent humidity.
+It undergoes distinct rainy and dry seasons, with an average temperature set at 28 degrees Celsius or 82.4 degrees Fahrenheit.

 Economy

 The agricultural sector in Atiba Local Government Area is vibrant, cultivating significant amounts of crops like rice, cocoa, and wheat.
 Additionally, trade, notably in markets like Ajegunle and Koso, plays a crucial economic role, providing a diverse array of goods.